-Digital devices and systems communicate with each other to get work done together.
-This back and forth communication happens nearly instantaneously and seamlessly in the background, allowing users to be productive without having to think about the enabling technology.
-This is known as interoperability, and it's one of the fundamental building blocks of our digital world.
+Digital devices and systems communicate with each other to accomplish complex tasks together.
+This back and forth communication happens nearly instantaneously and seamlessly in the background, allowing users to be productive without thinking about the enabling technology.
+This is known as interoperability: one of the fundamental building blocks of our digital world.
 Interoperability is enabled by communication standards known as protocols.

-Open Charge Point Protocol (OCPP) is an internationally recognized initiative with the purpose of creating an open application protocol which allows EV charging stations and central management system from different vendors to communicate with each other.
+Open Charge Point Protocol (OCPP) is an internationally recognized initiative with the purpose of creating an open application protocol that allows EV charging stations and central management systems from different vendors to communicate with each other.

-OCPP acts as the intermediary between the charging station and the backend or network management software.
+OCPP acts as the intermediary between the charging station and the back-end or network management software.
 An EV charging network is needed to allow network owners to communicate with their EV charging stations and to allow the EV charging stations to communicate with the power grid.
-An advanced EV charging network will allow operators obtain real-time information on the performance of their EV charging stations, manage charging status, enable dynamic pricing tools, process payments, and instantly detect faults and issue tickets for servicing.
+An advanced EV charging network will allow operators to obtain real-time information on the performance of their EV charging stations, manage charging status, enable dynamic pricing tools, process payments, and instantly detect faults and issue tickets for servicing.
 The network management software takes the information from the charging station and communicates it to the back-office server at a utility, municipality or other administrator.
 On the consumer side, this allows for services such as billing, access control, authentication and payment.
-For the site host, it allows the site host to set pricing and usage policies and to use data
+For the site host, it allows the site host to set pricing and usage policies, as well as use data